dcayll/dcayll.github.io/_book-notes/Dalio-Principles-for-dealing-with-the-changing-world-order.md

 3. In table, how does the gold value change in each country?
 Isn't it supposed to be a global market with the same price everywhere?

 4. Referring to table again, Gold return vs. CPI is because its gotten cheaper to make the things that make up the CPI, right?
 Productivity measurement.

+5. When referring to "interest earning currencies", that means the interest rate of countries that issue the currency, right?
+Not private debt that is issued by people/banks?

+6. Gold vs. CPI

+> - Why does Germany have such a steep increase in gold vs. CPI? after WWI they had high inflation.
+Price of basket of goods goes way up w/r/t while value of gold stays the same.
+So gold becomes more valuable there? compared to bills?